LSZ2001/Audiovisual-causal-inference/README.md

 All code assumes that the current directory of Matlab is the main folder.

 ## Main folder
-- **fast_fit_visualzize.m** is an fast example code for fitting and visualizing models.
+- **fast_fit_visualize.m** is an fast example code for fitting and visualizing models.
 It serves as a pipeline example for what the other two pieces of code above do.
 It fits the Exp-GaussianLaplace model with free audiovisual rescale and uniform lapse on UV+UA data (only 1 init per subject), and visualizes the fits.
 The resulting model fits are saved in a separate subfolder *fast_modefit_example*, to avoid confusion and overwriting of the proper model fits saved in the *modelfits* subfolder.

 - **fit_models.m** contains example model fits for one parametric model on UA+UV data, the semiparametric model on UA+UV data, one semiparamInspired model on all data, and one parametric model on all data.
 The number of iters per subject in the code is used to generate the saved *.mat* files (model fits) in the *modelfits* folder.
 - **manuscript_allplots.m** creates all figures for the manuscript, based on the datafiles and the saved model fits.